bibleforge/BibleForgeDB/readme.txt

 which can be found in bf_rpl1.5.txt.

-The texts of the King James and original Greek and Hebrew, as well as the Strong's numbers and morpholigical data, are all in the public domain.
+The texts of the King James and original Greek and Hebrew, as well as the Strong's numbers and grammatical/morphological data, are all in the public domain.
 All other text is licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported license.